apache/nuttx/configs/avr32dev1/README.txt

 	   the delay actually is 100 seconds.

   Individual subsystems can be enabled:

+	CONFIG_AVR32_GPIOIRQ - GPIO interrupt support
+	CONFIG_AVR32_GPIOIRQSETA - Set of GPIOs on PORTA that support interrupts CONFIG_AVR32_GPIOIRQSETB - Set of GPIOs on PORTB that support interrupts

 	CONFIG_AVR32_USARTn - Enable support for USARTn
 	CONFIG_AVR32_USARTn_RS232 - Configure USARTn as an RS232 interface.